Yá’át’ééh

 Mission Statement

-The Tribal Libraries Program at the New Mexico State Library supports and strengthens New Mexico’s Tribal public libraries through advocacy, training, and resources.
-We partner with Tribal governments and communities to ensure library services reflect and celebrate diverse histories, languages, and cultures, while expanding access to information, technology, and opportunities for growth.
+The Tribal Libraries Program at the New Mexico State Library supports and centers the priorities of New Mexico’s Tribal public libraries through funding, technical assistance, professional development, partnerships, and collaborative initiatives.
+Working in partnership with Tribal governments and communities, we advance library services that reflect Indigenous values, sovereignty, and community priorities, while celebrating diverse histories, languages, and cultures and expanding access to information, technology, and opportunities for growth.

 Cassandra E. Osterloh (Cherokee Nation)